Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Manually written and reviewed by native Telugu speakers, using Kosta Andhra Telugu, a dialect spoken in coastal Andhra Pradesh, India.
 Examples in the dataset cover local festivals and traditional foods. \hangindent=0.5cm \hangafter=1 \textbf{Group 0091: Tamil} (\texttt{tam\_taml}: 226 examples)

 \hangindent=0cm Manually written and reviewed by native Tamil speakers, after an initial attempt to use LLMs produced examples that were often generic, obvious, or culturally inaccurate.
 In the final dataset, all examples are either entirely manually written or substantially rewritten and refined from a primitive LLM-generated example.
-Culturally-specific topics include traditional rituals, literature and history, agrarian and folk wisdom, and art. \hangindent=0.5cm \hangafter=1 \textbf{Group 0092: Bengali} (\texttt{ben\_beng}: 79 examples)
+Culturally-specific topics include traditional rituals, literature and history, agrarian and folk wisdom, and art.